 M13 Co-founder Carter Reum joins Rishi Roongta of Bain Innovation Exchange (BIE) to discuss the pros and cons of enterprise partnerships, lessons learned through his joint venture with Procter & Gamble, and the latest trends impacting consumer brands.
 Rishi and Carter discuss how to successfully drive innovation and compare the studio model to a corporate environment.

-- A 1% difference is now 1,000x better.
-The advent of advertising technology, coupled with so many companies having a direct relationship with their customers, have created an environment where entrepreneurs need to be top quartile in everything they do as the difference between a top quartile and a second quartile company over 3 years is 5x increase in revenue.
+A 1% difference is now 1,000x better.
+The advent of advertising technology, coupled with so many companies having a direct relationship with their customers, has created an environment where entrepreneurs need to be top quartile in everything they do as the difference between a top quartile and a second quartile company over three years is 5x increase in revenue.

-- The ability to connect the dots is a key differentiator for building great companies as these early unfair advantages can create step-change growth and create a flywheel of momentum from these companies and give them an outsized right to win versus their peers
+The ability to connect the dots is a key differentiator for building great companies.
+These early unfair advantages can create step-change growth and create a flywheel of momentum from these companies and give them an outsized right to win versus their peers.

 - Adaptation curves are accelerating at this time.
 Examples of this are online education, delivery services, and remote working tools.